Democrats won big. What do they do now?

 Ride the wave

-Outgoing Virginia Democratic Gov. Terry McAuliffe, a former DNC Chair himself, said the race would bring donors, candidates, and activists off the bench and re-energize the party at a time when it needed it most.
+Virginia's outgoing governor, Terry McAuliffe, a former national Democratic Party chair himself, said the results Tuesday would bring donors, candidates and activists off the bench and re-energize the party at a time when it needed it most.

 Half of Virginia voters said Trump was a factor in their vote, and those who did said they oppose the president by a 2-to-1 margin, according to exit polls.
 In addition, turnout was way up over McAulliffe's election in 2013, showing enthusiasm among party voters.